 With a wealth of knowledge in ecology, horticulture and traditional crafts, CLaN will encourage people to find an activity to suit their lifestyle whilst embodying the ‘5 Ways to Wellbeing’.
 Our vision is to enhance people’s knowledge of the natural world by being immersed in it, grow vegetables and plants beneficial to wildlife in communal gardens, work in habitats to encourage native species and re-skill in traditional crafts.
-Emphasis is on shared learning and gives us all and opportunity to give as well as receive .
+Emphasis is on shared learning that gives us all the opportunity to give as well as receive.

 Hidden Herefordshire: Discovering its wildlife and wild places

 Cultivating Learning and Nature CIC in partnership with the Herefordshire Biological Records Centre (HMRC) has received £98,900 supported by the National Lottery Heritage Fund it was announced today.